rachelelwu/sh-ssw-detection/doc/DEV_TRACKER.md

 **`zeof.py`**
 * `detect_pc1_events`: identify events from pc1 that are already computed and outputed as .txt
     * *original function:* `ZEOF1_Lim/event_selection.ncl`
+* ⚠️ to modify: to directly take z anomalies to output pc1, and only then uses `detect_pc1_events` to identify events

 **`thermodynamics.py`**